datacommonsorg/docsite/custom_dc/data_cloud.md

 1. From the list of jobs, click the link of the "datacommons-data" job you created above.
 1. Click **Execute**.
 It will take several minutes for the job to run.
 You can click the **Logs** tab to view the progress.

-To verify that the data has been loaded correctly, see the next step.
+When it completes, to verify that the data has been loaded correctly, see the next step.

 ### Inspect the Cloud SQL database {#inspect-sql}